KianBrose/smtp_mail_bot_server/README.md

 ### Code changes
 In the `handle_RCPT` function, change the domain `kianbrose.com` to `example.com` (obviously yours in there)

-At the bottom of the script, change the `hostname='192.168.x.x'` set it to your own private ipv4
+At the bottom of the script, change the `hostname='192.168.x.x'` set it to your own private ipv4 ONLY IF 0.0.0.0 RESULTS IN PORT FORWARDING NOT WORKING (Sometimes some operating systems ask that you explicitly use the 192.168 address otherwise port forwarding does not work, like windows)

 ## Running
 It will probably complain if you don't use sudo permissions, run as admin on windows or on mac/linux `sudo python main.py`